Adillwma/DeepClean3D/README.md

 ## License
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is not currently licensed.
 The ACB-MSE loss function is licensed under the MIT License and is available at [ACB-MSE repository](https://github.com/Adillwma/ACB_MSE) and via [PyPi](https://pypi.org/project/ACB-MSE/).

 ## Contributions
 Contributions to this codebase are welcome!
 If you encounter any issues, bugs or have suggestions for improvements please open an issue or a pull request on the [GitHub repository](https://github.com/Adillwma/DeepClean-Noise-Suppression-for-LHC-B-Torch-Detector).